A Guide to Turntable Isolation Platforms: Materials and Benefits

 My visit led to a deep dive into the importance of isolation in turntable setups.
 For those, like Gene and me, who are passionate about extracting every detail and nuance from vinyl records, isolation is not just a technical consideration—it's the foundation for achieving the purest sound.
-In this article, I will explore why isolation is crucial, the historical context behind it, the pros and cons, and how to achieve the best results using various materials and techniques.
+In this article, I will explore why isolation is crucial in turntables, the historical context behind it, the pros and cons, and how to achieve the best results using various materials and techniques.

 The Historical Context of Turntable Isolation